CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 * `--sleep-duration`  (**optional**):Amount of seconds used to fetch the ongoing job status (defaulted to **1s**).
 * `--snapshot-name` or `-S` (optional): Used to specify the snapshot name.
 * `--module-option` (optional) Generates a user defined module option for either technology module or analysis unit module.
 Possible value is one of: full_content, one_per_au, one_per_techno.
-* `--process-imaging` (optional) Default: true, if true it will trigger Generate Views step and upload the application to CAST Imaging Viewer.
+* `--process-imaging` (optional) Default: true, if true it will trigger Generate Views step and upload the application to Imaging Console Viewer.
 If used without value associated then assumes true.
 * `--publish-engineering` (optional) Default: true, if true it will upload the application results and publish them to the Dashboards.
 If used without value associated then assumes true.

 ```bash